jacobkap/ucrbook/docs/08_arson.md

 ### Reported arsons

-This variable is the sum of actual arsons and unfounded arsons - it is the total number of arsons that were reported or known to the police, even if a later investigation found that it wasn't actually an arson.
-Since this is the sum of two already present variables - and is less informative than the two variables are as separate variables - I'm not exactly sure why it's included.
+This variable is the sum of actual arsons and unfounded arsons - it is the total number of arsons that were reported or known to the police, even if a later investigation found that it was not actually an arson.
+Since this is the sum of two already present variables - and is less informative than the two variables are as separate variables - I am not exactly sure why it is included.

 ### Cleared arsons